Back in 2013, the United States Food and Drug Administration (FDA) announced that the recommended Ambien dosage for women should be halved.

 Clinical trials showing worse driving skills

-The reason behind the change is that clinical trials and driving simulation studies have apparently shown that some women perform certain tasks, such as driving, less well the morning after taking Ambien.
+The reason behind the change is recent clinical trials and driving simulation studies.
+They found that some women perform certain tasks, such as driving, less well the morning after taking Ambien.

 They found that women eliminate Zolpidem slower than men, though men also have a small chance of driving worse the next morning.